Stampin’ Up! Warm Welcome Side Step Christmas Card

 If you live in Australia, you can find and purchase these products in my Stampin’ Up!
 Online Store.

-I’ll be back on Wednesday with the AWH Colour Creations blog where we will be showcasing Early Espresso.
+I’ll be back on Wednesday with the AWH Colour Creations blog where we will be showcasing Merry Merlot.

 Wherever you are in the world, stay safe, stay calm … and keep on crafting xxx